-You will be able to gain experience in your area faster and at the end of your studies you will be prepared to prevent and investigate financial fraud.
-You may also be able to earn your CFE certification faster provided that you acquire the necessary experience.
+Essentially, you’ll be able to gain experience in your area faster.
+Furthermore, at the end of your studies, you’ll be prepared to prevent and investigate financial fraud.
+Also, you may be able to earn your CFE certification faster provided that you acquire the necessary experience.

 Depending on the school and format, your degree may cost between $5,000 and over $20,000.

 Degrees in forensic accounting are offered at a variety of institutions and in different formats including on-campus, online or hybrid.
-Employers often expect accountants to hold degrees from AACSB-accredited schools, so this is an important criterion to consider.
+However, employers often expect accountants to hold degrees from AACSB-accredited schools, so this is an important criterion to consider.